 Incoming Mailserver: mail.yourdomain.com (note: replace yourdomain.com with your domain).
 For a POP3 account use Port 110, IMAP use Port 143

 Outgoing Mailserver: Your ISP’s outgoing mail server (port 25 default), OR mail.yourdomain.com (set SMTP Port 587)

 Please make sure that in the “More Settings”, “Advanced” tab of email settings that email is not kept on the server for more than 7 days (3 days in fine).

 If you’re using our outgoing mail server (mail.yourdomain.com), please ensure “Outgoing Mailserver requires authentication” is enabled, in “More Settings”, “Outgoing Server” tab.

 Do not alter any existing Email accounts in Outlook, but you might need to view the properties of an existing Email account to see the existing ISP’s Outgoing Mail Server.
 If possible use this for your Outgoing Mail Server, if you have trouble with that, then try the mail.yourdomain.com.au with a Port change for your Outgoing Mail Server settings (as explained above).

-On some systems or devices (typically mac), the username might be johnsmith+yourdomain.com.au vs email@example.com
+On some mac devices the username will be johnsmith+yourdomain.com.au vs firstname.lastname@example.org

 It’s often helpful to view the Properties of an existing working Email account before adding a new account.
 Take note of the existing incoming and outgoing mail servers, but do not change anything in the existing Email account.
 You can have several accounts, all sending and receiving from the one computer.
 Once the new Email address has been tested and working, you can set your new Email address as the “Default” Email address, so that all outgoing Emails will be sent from that Email address in future.